Interpreting and Steering State-Space Models via Activation Subspace Bottlenecks: Methods

 \begin{itemize}[noitemsep,topsep=0pt,leftmargin=*] \item \textit{Multi-timescale State Dynamics.} We introduce parallel state updates at distinct temporal resolutions to enable simultaneous short, medium and long-range processing. \item \textit{Ensembled Output.} A weighted ensemble replaces the linear output projection with adaptive temporal resolution. \item \textit{Sparse Global Context Injection.} Sparse attention injects global summaries into local state representations, stabilising information flow. \item \textit{Learned Gating.} Ensembled gates enable selective activation of task-relevant features, reducing extreme sparsity. \item \textit{Adaptive Compression Strength.} Compression is dynamically modulated for phase-specific capacity control. \item \textit{Gradient Scaling.} Stabilizes deep SSM chains. \item \textit{Scaled Residual Connections.} Decoupled residual scaling improves gradient flow and feature retention. \end{itemize}

-These changes are motivated by the more thorough mechanistic analysis of Mamba in Appendix \ref{sec:extended_attention}-Appendix \ref{appendix_subsection:structural_limitations}.
-The changes result in 256 more parameters and have a negligible effect on the time or memory needed for inference (\cref{tab:longbench_time_memory}).
+They are motivated by the more thorough mechanistic analysis of Mamba in Appendix \ref{sec:extended_attention}-Appendix \ref{appendix_subsection:structural_limitations}.
+The changes result in 256 more parameters and have a negligible effect on the time or memory needed for inference (\cref{tab:longbench_time_memory}) due to efficient parallelization of the added computations despite increased per-token computation.
 Stable-Mamba is trained from scratch on \textit{The Pile}.
 See detailed architecture and training details in Appendix~\ref{appendix_subsection:stable_mamba}.